123456789_123456789_123456789_123456789_123456789_

 ::Ruby Box - Ruby's in-process separation of Classes and Modules

-::Ruby Box is designed to provide separated spaces in a ::Ruby process, to isolate applications and libraries.
+::Ruby Box is designed to provide separated spaces in a ::Ruby process, to isolate application code, libraries and monkey patches.

 Known issues